 While in Brussels, don’t miss out on the food – be sure to sample the fries, waffles, mussels, and world-famous Belgian beer.

-Check out the striking Grand-Place, a UNESCO world heritage site that was once the meeting place of Flemish guilds.
+Check out the striking Grand-Palace, a UNESCO World Heritage Site that was once the meeting place of Flemish guilds.

 We both pick: Switzerland is a great destination for solo female travelers in summer or winter.
 In summer, go hiking, paragliding, or mountain-climbing in adrenaline-obsessed Interlaken or hike around the Matterhorn in Zermatt.